MichaelCurrin/jekyll-theme-quickstart/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.

-To add a custom directory to your theme-gem, please edit the `regexp` in `jekyll-theme-quickstart.gemspec` accordingly.
+To add a custom directory to your theme-gem, please edit the `regexp` in [jekyll-theme-quickstart.gemspec](/jekyll-theme-quickstart.gemspec) accordingly.

+When tagging the repo, remember to update the tag number in that file too.

 ### Examples